-15. Virtual Assistant
+23. Virtual Assistant

 Resources for Being a VA:

-18. Day Trader
+25. Day Trader

 Big money is waiting for you here.
 If you are good with numbers and patient enough to learn the ins and outs of the stock market, get into this location independent job.
 Day trading can provide you with a ton of money if you are comfortable with buying and selling stock.

 After some trial and error, this could easily become a full-time profession, remotely, which makes it one of the potentially most profitable digital nomad jobs out there.

 Resources for Being a Day Trader:

 26. Drop Shipping

-The catch is that the product is not your own, and you don’t ship it yourself.
-So you are a middleman (or woman!) between a producer and a warehouse.
+The catch is that the product is not yours, and you don’t ship it yourself.
+So, you are a middleman (or woman!) between a producer and a warehouse.

-Resources for Being a Dropshipper:
+Resources for Being a Drop Shipper:

-Some Things to Note About These Digital Nomad Jobs:
+Things to Note About These Digital Nomad Jobs: